HR Policy

 Internal reporting:

 All employees are required to report potential misconduct either to their manager, another appropriate internal party or through Bravedo’s Whistleblowing Channel.
-The channel enables independent and confidential processing of reports in accordance with Directive (EU) 2019/1937.
+The channel enables independent and confidential handling of reports in accordance with Directive (EU) 2019/1937.

 External reporting: